 How Does Oil Pulling Work?
-Effective, or Bogus Fad?
+Is It an Effective Detox Strategy, or a Bogus Fad?

 Are you looking for a way to freshen up your breath, prevent tooth decay, and eliminate bacteria and microbes in your mouth – all without using any toxic chemicals or dangerous ingredients?
 Then it might be time to try oil pulling!

 In this post: